-A, --action [flag]action

 flag is “;”,

-feh will reload the current image instead of switching to the next one after executing the action.
+feh will reload the current image instead of switching to the next one (slideshow mode) or closing the window (multiwindow mode) after executing the action.
+If [

-Extra actions which can be set and triggered using the appropiate number key.
+Extra actions which can be set and triggered using the appropriate number key.

 -Z, --auto-zoom